Spain Agrees To Purchase Thyssen Collection

 ″It’s an enormous satisfaction for everybody to conclude this deal successfully,″ Culture Minister Jori Sole Tura told reporters. ″There are few precedents with which this can be compared.″

-The baron agreed to loan the artwork to Spain for 9 1/2 years in return for $90 million after it outgrew its home in Switzerland.
-It has been housed since last October in the Thyssen-Bornemisza Museum in Madrid.
+The paintings had been on loan to Spain for 9 1/2 years in return for $90 million after they outgrew their home in Switzerland.
+The collection has been housed since October in the Thyssen-Bornemisza Museum in Madrid, an 18th- century palace refurbished especially for the collection.

 Under terms of the new agreement, the collection may not be broken up or sold, although individual pieces may be loaned to other museums.

-German industrialist Baron Heinrich Thyseen-Bornemisza laid the foundations for the collection in the 1920s when he took advantage of the world depression to buy up Old Master paintings.
+The baron’s father, German industrialist Baron Heinrich Thyseen-Bornemisza, laid the foundations for the collection in the 1920s when he took advantage of the world depression to buy up Old Master paintings.

-The younger Thyssen branched out into impressionism, 19th century genre painting, cubism, surrealism, fauvism, expressionism, Russian avante-garde and pop art.
+The younger Thyssen, ignoring his father’s admonition that any art produced after the 18th century was not worth collecting, branched out into impressionism, 19th century genre painting, cubism, surrealism, fauvism, expressionism, Russian avante-garde and pop art.

 The Thyssen-Bornemisza museum, together with the Prado and Reina Sofia Modern Art Center, make up Madrid’s so-called Golden Triangle of art.